 Listen – Consider the bad reviews that need to be addressed

 Having social media accounts can be a tremendous tool and yet many businesses fall on this double-edged sword.
-No company has made all of their customers happy all of the time.
+No company has made all of its customers happy all of the time.
 When a customer becomes angry or feels mistreated, they may find the business online and complain about them.
 This can be an intimidating situation for any business, big or small, and should be handled with care.
 Listening to what the customer is saying is a big step in the right direction.
 Is the customer complaining about a defect in a product?
 Or maybe there is a dangerous incident that could have been avoided with proper employee training.
 Whatever the case may be, the customer is providing the business with valuable insight from the consumer’s point of view.
 The information customers give must be taken into consideration when it comes to improving and cultivating the business.
 This is especially true if the complaint arises multiple times by various customers.
 The worst thing a business can do is to ignore all of the complaints and only look at the good comments.
 Some instances can even be solved for disgruntled customers if proper attention is given to them.
 If not properly addressed, the customer can be lost to other competitors.

 Genuinely apologize if at fault.
 Reconciliation is key